thomasostersen/python_datasci_template/data/README.md

-## This folder has the following structure
+## This directory has the following structure

     ├── data
     │   ├── external            <- Data from third party sources, could be additional or prediction datasets